 President Obama became the leader of the U.S. in 2009 and continued the fight against terrorists in a different way than President Bush.
 He stated that he wanted the U.S.A. to lead from behind, and to disengage in the war in Afghanistan and in Iraq.
 However, he continued ordering the killing of terrorists.
 In 2011, he gave the order for Navy Seals to kill the leader of Al-Qaida, Osama bin Laden.

-President Obama also ordered American soldiers out of the majority of Iraq.
-Since he did this, another terrorist organization, called Daesha (or also ISIS) has overrun much of Iraq and Syria.
+President Obama ordered American soldiers out of Iraq.
+After the American retreat from Iraq, another terrorist organization, called Daesha (or also ISIS) conquered much of Iraq and Syria.
 Over 1 million refugees have fled ISIS and immigrated, mainly to Europe.
-Some of these refugees have actually been terrorists who have killed Europeans.
-You can read about many of these incidents in this Current Events Blog.
+Some of these refugees are terrorists and have killed Europeans.

 American soldiers risk their lives each day fighting radical Islamic terrorists who made a promise to kill Americans.
 We remember September 11, 2001, as a day of mourning for those innocent civilians killed on American soil and as a day that changed how Americans fight terrorists around the globe.